I beg to move,

 To achieve those recommendations by the Fraser of Allander Institute, we need substantially greater powers to act at municipal level, which the Glasgow city deal shows are sorely lacking.
 It is fair to say that Glasgow has been progressively smothered by the process of devolution in the past 20 years.
 Edinburgh holds too much power.
 It sucks up power from other parts of the country, including Glasgow.
 The SNP has only exacerbated the problem by drastically cutting funding to local government at twice the rate the Scottish budget has been reduced.
 Rebranding the city council as a city government is just dressing mutton up as lamb, because without any substantive changes to Glasgow’s real political power it is nothing more than changing the letterhead on the city council stationery.
 We need to appraise honestly how devolution can better support our great cities towards more responsive, representative government, rather than increasingly concentrating power in Edinburgh.

-The north of England has been invigorated by a multimillion pound investment and innovative development through their city deals.
+The north of England has been invigorated by a multimillion pound investment and innovative development through its city deals.
 Historically Britain’s second city, Glasgow is now at risk of losing out in terms of power and investment compared with other big, regional cities in the UK.
 City regions such as Manchester and Liverpool have made great gains in funding, voice and influence in recent years, including through the introduction of directly elected metro mayoralties.
 That greater devolution of power is to be celebrated, and Glasgow, which is bigger than each of those cities in northern England, needs to learn from the recent experience of cities such as Manchester to bring more power and investment to our great city.
 We need to ensure that Glasgow, as one of the greatest cities in the world, and once the fourth-largest city in Europe, has a greater and distinctive voice within the UK.
 We should be exploring all avenues for how we increase our political clout to improve the lives of Glaswegians.

 The city deal appears to be a temporary fix to underlying structural issues for funding the Glasgow city region, which over recent decades has been both ravaged by a decade of SNP cuts and undermined by the Tory break-up of what it saw as a troublesome Labour-led Strathclyde regional council in the 1990s.
 I hope that the debate will force the Government to provide much-needed clarity on the future progress of the longest-standing Scottish city deal, the Glasgow and Clyde Valley city region deal.